Morriar/nit/src/doc/doc_experiments/exp_align/out.names/popcorn.out.md

 For every other path, it will respond with a **404 Not Found**.

 > name: popcorn
-> name: popcorn>
-> name: popcorn::popcorn
 > name: popcorn::App
-> name: libevent::Connection
 > name: popcorn::App
-> name: nitcorn::Route
-> name: nitcorn::Routes
-> name: core::Path
+> name: popcorn::AppRoute::path

 The `req` (request) and `res` (response) parameters are the same that nitcorn provides so you can do anything else you would do in your route without Popcorn involved.

+> name: popcorn::LogEntry::request
+> name: popcorn::LogEntry::response
 > name: nitcorn
 > name: popcorn
-> name: nitcorn>
-> name: popcorn>
-> name: nitcorn::nitcorn
-> name: popcorn::popcorn
-> name: nitcorn::Route
-> name: nitcorn::Routes

 Run the app with the following command: